There are many wonderful chicken breeds for farm-fresh eggs.

-We’ve been keeping egg laying chickens for a few years now and we’ve had experience with many breeds.
-We’ve kept both the hybrid layers, that lay A LOT of eggs a year, to the dual purpose breeds.
+We’ve been keeping egg-laying chickens for a few years now and we’ve had experience with many breeds.
+We’ve kept both the hybrid layers, that lay A LOT of eggs a year, to the dual-purpose breeds.
+We’ve also kept chickens that lay fun blue eggs that our kids really enjoy.

 There’s one important question you need to ask other than ‘how many eggs per year’ when it comes to choosing chicken breeds.